-Conversion optimisation is no accident.
+Conversion optimisation is no accident. its a crucial part in digital marketing for storage.
 When done correctly, small changes to your website can have a big impact on your ROI.
 So if you’re designing a website from the ground up, it certainly helps to pay attention to the little things.

 Websites like Amazon have perfected the art of CRO.
 Small changes to the platform are rolled out all the time, allowing the organisation to collect data on the changes that make the biggest impact.
 The result is a continually evolving marketplace that makes you want to hit the “buy now” button.

 We’re not saying you have to constantly tinker with your website to get results.
 But there are a few steps and principles you can observe to help you convert more of your website visitors.

 Approach your website as a customer and ask yourself how many steps you have to take before you can take any action that can be considered a “conversion”?
 If it’s more than 3, you might have a problem.

 You can explore how customers navigate through your website using the “Behaviour Flow” tab on Google Analytics.
 If customers are forced to take a long winded route to get in touch, you could be losing leads every day.
 Some customers will get tired of looking for the right page while others may be unable to navigate the site.

 Adding a contact form to every single page on your website will allow potential customers to quickly get in touch without needing to click on multiple pages.

 Website imagery is key to selling storage space.
 Storage units are often sold in square feet or square meters, but not many of us are aware of what this means.
 Offering illustrations of what can fit in different sized storage units will help potential customers to make a choice.